Mrhuangyi/BDA601/Module 4/Activity/2.Initialize/README.md

 rename the file to "main" by click on the "Untitled" above the page.

 ## Step 6
-Finally you'll have the file structure like this :
+Finally you'll have the following file structure :
 ```
 Crashes
 │   main.ipynb